 To assist students in understanding the range of placement options that may be available, some resources are listed below:

-The Community Information Centre of Ottawa has for years produced a comprehensive directory of community agencies and organizations called the Blue Book.
-Not all of the agencies in this directory have been approved as placement settings in the School of Social Work, but the directory is a rich resource that can be used to explore multiple practice settings.
+The Community Navigation of Eastern Ontario (formerly the Community Information Centre of Ottawa: CICO Blue Book), is a non-profit, bilingual organization that connects people to community, social, health and government services.
+Their vision is to be the primary source of information for social and community services in Eastern Ontario.
+Not all of the agencies in their database have been approved as placement settings in the School of Social Work, but it is a helpful resource that can be used to explore multiple practice settings.